 You, food delivery person, suck.

 The server who serves an eat-in order at least puts forth some effort.
-She, and the bus boy and hostess, cleans and sets the table, guides me to it, and hands me a menu.
+She, while the busboy and hostess clean and set the table, guides me to it and hands me a menu.
 She greets me, informs me of the specials, and asks what I’d like to drink (trip one).
 She enters my order, picks it up from the bar, and delivers it to me with a nice glass of ice water (trip two).
 She takes my order, asks how I’d like my steak done, and submits it to the kitchen.
-When ready, she assembles my food onto a service tray, carries it through an obstacle course of patrons, children, and other servers, and places the food in front of me (trip three).
+When ready, she assembles my food onto a serving tray, carries it through an obstacle course of patrons, children, and other servers, and places the food in front of me (trip three).
 She makes an additional trip (four) for my next drink and Tapatio.
 She clears my plate, asks if I’d like dessert (without suggesting I could do without it), and retrieves said dessert with a steaming cup of coffee (trips five and six).
 She leaves the tab (trip seven).
 She takes the tab and my near-limit card, and returns (trip eight) with it nicely tucked in a little fold-y thing.
 After I leave, she cleans my mess (trip nine).
 She has visited me numerous times, interacted with me, and presented opportunities to be judged against my expectations.

 Compare this interaction to the takeout clerk who (sometimes) takes my order, places it in a bag, and hands me the bag and a bill.
 This glorified paperboy should not expect any tip at all.
 His interaction with me included two trips at most–few chances to impress and give me a reason to pay extra for something I obviously wanted to pay less for, or I would have sat at a fucking table.